percona/postgresql-docs/docs/solutions/postgis-deploy.md

     1. Check the [Platform specific notes](../yum.md#for-postgis) and enable required repositories and modules for the dependencies relevant to your operating system.

     2. Enable Percona repository

         As other components of Percona Distribution for PostgreSQL, PostGIS is available from Percona repositories.
 Use the [`percona-release`](https://docs.percona.com/percona-software-repositories/installing.html) repository management tool to enable the repository.

         ```{.bash data-prompt="$"}
-        $ sudo percona-release setup ppg16
+        $ sudo percona-release setup ppg{{pgversion}}
         ```

     3. Install the extension

         ```{.bash data-prompt="$"}
-        $ sudo yum install percona-postgis33 percona-postgis33-client
+        $ sudo yum install percona-postgis33_{{pgversion}} percona-postgis33_{{pgversion}}-client
         ```

     This installs the set of PostGIS extensions.
 To check what extensions are available, run the following query from the `psql` terminal:

     ```sql
     SELECT name, default_version,installed_version
     FROM pg_available_extensions WHERE name LIKE 'postgis%' or name LIKE 'address%';
     ```

 ## Enable PostGIS extension